Spend $49.00 to Receive Free Shipping in the U.S.

 Make your signals as large as possible, aiming for at least 10 feet (3 meters) in length to ensure visibility from a high altitude.
 Here are the standard land-to-air symbols and their meanings:

-This symbol, made in the shape of a V or Y, means you require assistance but may not be in immediate danger.
+• V: Need Assistance — This symbol, made in the shape of a "V" or "Y," means you require assistance but are not in immediate danger.

-An X shape indicates a medical emergency and the need for immediate help.
+• X: Need Medical Assistance — An "X" shape indicates a medical emergency and the need for immediate help.

-A Y-shaped signal is used to confirm that instructions can be followed or that you are okay.
+• Y: Yes or Affirmative — A "Y"-shaped signal is used to confirm that instructions can be followed or that you are okay.

 Step 3: Enhance Visibility